Bartapapa/legend/docs/pages/additional-rules.md

 ### Light
 Not many characters can see in the dark.
 They need light to be able to act well.
 Characters who are unlit and need light to see have a bane on any action involving eyesight.
 Denizens of the underground never need light to act well.

-A character who has a light tool can illuminate their surroundings, and can illmuniate up to 3 other characters.
+A character who has a bright tool can illuminate their surroundings, and can illmuniate up to 3 other characters.

 ### Poisons and disease
 Poisons and disease will prevent characters from healing Fatigue when resting.
-Additionally, some poisons and disease will cause the character to gain Fatigue periodically.
+Additionally, some poisons and disease will cause the character to gain Fatigue periodically, or deal Ability damage.
 Not eating or drinking for a day is like being poisoned.

 ### Falling
-Characters lose 1 Vigor if they fall more than 3 meters, and an additional Vigor for every meter thereafter.
+Characters take 1d6 damage if they fall more than 3 meters, and an additional 1d6 damage for every 3 meters thereafter.
+Falling more than 12 meters has a cumulative 1-in-6 per meter risk of outright killing the character - so falling 18 meters is a death sentence.

 Each heavy object held when falling makes it so you are considered to fall an additional meter.
+Falling onto softer surfaces, like sand or snow or hay, makes you be considered to fall half as much distance as what you actually fell.
+Some surfaces will nullify fall damage.

 ### Fire and acid
-These deal 1 damage per turn if touching it, 2 damage if wading in it and 3 damage if engulfed in it.
+These deal 1d6 damage per turn if touching it, 2d6 damage if wading in it and 3d6 damage if engulfed in it.

 ***
 ## Exploration